Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 <br />
 jar files on the iso:
 <br />
-umtx1.jar (modified umtx1 jar to be significantly faster)
+umtx1.jar (modified umtx1 jar by me to be significantly faster)
 <br />
 umtx2.jar
 <br />

-elfloader.jar (modified elf loader jar by BenNox_XD(https://github.com/BenNoxXD) that would fix elf loader on offline bdj crashing)
+ elfloader.jar (modified elf loader jar by me that has updated elfloader.elf)
 <br />
-etahen.jar (modified etahen workaround jar by BenNox_XD(https://github.com/BenNoxXD) that would fix etahen on bdj crashing)
+ etahen.jar (modified etahen workaround jar by [BenNox_XD](https://github.com/BenNoxXD) that would fix etahen on bdj crashing)
 <br />
 USB_etahen.jar (same as etahen.jar but loads etahen from USB instead of disk, usb should be in the front usb-A slot on your ps5 and the etaHEN file should be on your root and be called etaHEN.bin, this is for people who wanna have updated versions of etahen on their USB instead of reburning a new iso.
 <br />
-websrv.jar
+websrv.jar (modified websrv jar by [BenNox_XD](https://github.com/BenNoxXD) that would make websrv a little more stable)
 <br />
 ftpsrv_fortesting.jar (included in etahen)
 <br />